 Mandy: “I can’t tell you how many staff members have pulled me aside and residents pulled me aside and said, ‘Thank you so much for this investment.’”

-At the end of the day, the goal is to make residents of senior living communities happy.
+At the end of the day, the goal is to make residents of senior living community happy.
 Streamlining information to residents, their families, and staff with the help of technology makes all parties involved happy.
-At Eversound, our customers trust us because of our dedication to happiness.
-Our 30-day happiness guarantee focuses on the satisfaction of the product and the customer’s experience.
+Learn more about Eversound at www.eversoundhq.com.